When you experience a flare-up of back pain, your first thought might be to reach for medication.

 When should you see a doctor for back and neck pain?

 If you take OTC medication and decrease your level of activity, you should see improvements within a day or two.

-If the pain gets worse or it’s accompanied by other symptoms, you should chat with your doctor who’ll be able to prescribe stronger drugs or do tests to discover the cause of the pain.
+If the pain gets worse or is accompanied by other symptoms, then see your doctor who can try other treatments or do tests to discover the cause of the pain.

-Having back or neck pain can get in the way of your life and make you worry that it’s something serious.
+Having back or neck pain can get in the way of your life and you may be concerned that you have something serious.

-Although home remedies, such as applying heat or ice to the area, can help to relieve symptoms, unfortunately, it’s the case that sometimes these are not strong enough to offer relief.
+Home remedies, such as applying heat or ice, rest, and gentle stretching, can help to relieve symptoms.
+Unfortunately, there may be time sometimes these are not strong enough to offer relief.

 That’s why taking medication can help.

-As can be seen in this article, there are many different medications that can be taken to treat lower back pain and neck pain so that it doesn’t have to get in the way of your quality of life.
+In this article, we have reviewed many different medications to treat lower back pain and neck pain so that it doesn’t ruin your quality of life.

-By reading this article that outlines different types of medication for neck and back pain, as well as their side effects and other considerations, you’ll be better informed to choose the best pain treatment.Last updated on:
+By reading this article that outlines different types of medication for neck and back pain, as well as their side effects and other considerations, you are informed to choose the best pain treatment.Last updated on: